johnp/wdio-ts-node-8-bug/README.md

 Minimal reproducer for https://github.com/webdriverio/webdriverio/issues/12434.

-Simply run the three different scripts in the package.json.
+Simply install the dependencies with npm & try running the three different scripts in the package.json.